libapps/libapps-mirror/nassh/doc/FAQ.md

   Keep in mind that HTML5 filesystems are relatively new.
 As always, it's possible that there are still exploits to be found or disclosed.

-  Additionaly, Chrome stores HTML5 filesystems as normal files (with mode 600, "-rw-------") under your profile directory.
+  Additionally, Chrome stores HTML5 filesystems as normal files (with mode 600, "-rw-------") under your profile directory.
 Non-Chrome applications on your system may be able to access these files.